A new approach to string theory: Introduction

 \section{Introduction}

 In BRST formalism we can construct physical quantities by taking correlation functions of BRST-closed operators in a physical (BRST-closed) state.
 (These correlation functions can be considered as polylinear functions on BRST-cohomology.)
 In the present paper, we consider quantum theories obtained by quantization of classical theories with first-class constraints assuming that these constraints form a Lie algebra.
 We show that in this case, one can construct physical quantities of a new type (Section 2).
-We apply this construction to string theory ( Sections 5 and 6).
+We apply this construction to string theory (Sections 5 and 6).
 We find that scattering amplitudes in critical bosonic closed string theory can be expressed in terms of physical quantities of the type described in Section 2.
-Our techniques can be applied also to superstring and heterotic string; this will be shown in a separate paper \cite {SUP}.
+Our techniques can be applied also to superstring and heterotic string; this will be shown in a separate paper.

-Our results about scattering amplitudes in string theory are based on a comparison with the expression of these amplitudes in operator formalism \cite {AG}.
+Our results about scattering amplitudes in string theory are based on a comparison with the expression of these amplitudes in operator formalism \cite {AG},\cite{AGF}.
 The operator formalism is closely related to Segal's definition of conformal field theory \cite {SEG}.
-We remind this definition (or, more precisely, the modification of this definition that is used in operator formalism) and the main ideas of operator formalism (Sections 3 and 4).
+We remind this definition (or, more precisely, the modification of this definition that is used in operator formalism) and the main ideas of operator formalism (Sections 3 and 4). { In the Appendix we sketch a new, simple approach to operator formalism.}

-One of the main takeaways from our results: Knowing the one-string space in BRST formalism one can calculate physical quantities describing interacting strings.
+One of the main takeaways from our results: Knowing the one-string space {of states} in BRST formalism one can calculate physical quantities describing interacting strings. { Neither multi-string states nor worldsheets with non-trivial topology that are necessary for other approaches are fundamental in our approach; we show that they are in some sense hidden in one-string space.}

-The present paper is a byproduct of my attempts to formulate string theory in algebraic and geometric approaches to quantum theory \cite {GA1}, \cite {GA}, \cite {GA2}, \cite {GA3}.
-The results of this paper show the way to solve this problem: it is sufficient to work in the one-string space.
+The present paper is a byproduct of my attempts to formulate string theory in algebraic and geometric approaches to quantum theory {(see \cite {FRS} and references therein).}The results of this paper show the way to solve this problem: it is sufficient to work in the one-string space.